gnss-sdr/geniuss-place/_posts/2022-02-21-google-summer-code-2022-ideas-list.md

 ### Potential mentor(s):

-Mr. Luis Esteve, Mr. Carles Fern&aacute;ndez-Prades.
+Mr. Luis Esteve, Dr. Carles Fern&aacute;ndez-Prades.

 ---------

 ## Project Title: Completing processing of Beidou B2a signals

 ### Description:

 This is a continuation of the work developed during previous GSoC editions, and some additional voluntary efforts by the mentor.
-The code is almost complete, but some additional bug fixing and refinement is needed.
+The code is almost complete, but some additional bug fixing and refinements are needed.

 The objective by the end of the summer is to provide a working implementation of a GNSS receiver working with [Beidou B2a signals]({{